Gardner Minshew: Personal life

 Minshew was named after his father, Gardner Flint Minshew, a fact that most fans and sportswriters did not initially realize because the elder Minshew is often referred to by his middle name.
 He goes by "Minshew II" rather than "Minshew Jr." at his mother's request, as she did not want her son to be nicknamed "Junior" or "Bubba".
-His grandfather originally wanted Minshew to be named Beowulf, after the Old English hero, but his parents rejected the idea.
+His grandfather originally wanted Minshew to be named "Beowulf", after the Old English hero, but his parents rejected the idea.

-Minshew is a Christian.
-He has said, “It’s amazing what can happen when you surrender to God’s plan.
-God’s taken me too far to ever doubt that He’s looking out for me.
-My motto these days is ‘too blessed to be stressed’ and I'm just enjoying every step of this journey.”